 Oregon DHS, the Center for Capacity Building for States & ORPARC partnered to create a powerful series of 9 relative caregiver stories to give voice to Oregon’s kinship foster, adoptive & guardianship families, kicking off National Foster Care Month.
 Their stories are unforgettable testament to the incredible work that these courageous families invest everyday.

-Shary, Jorge, Maria, Trayci, Michele & Morris, Gloria, Jillana, Reba and Jammie...we admire and thank you all!
+Shary, Jorge, Maria, Trayci, Michelle & Morris, Gloria, Jillana, Reba and Jammie...we admire and thank you all!

 Wednesday’s Child Follow Up Stories – November 2017